 Chapter 3: Mary

-They were alone in his exam room, no scribe to intrude on their privacy.
+They were alone in his exam room, no scribe this time to intrude on their privacy.
 Then Dr. Bains told Mary that her cancer was back.

-Scrolling through a blur of screens on the wall monitor, the oncologist mused, “Time’s like land, they don’t make more of it, more valuable than money.
-OK, here it is, sending you the link…”
+The oncologist scrolled through a blur of screens on the wall monitor.
+“Time is like land, they don’t make more of it, more valuable than money.
+OK, here it is, I’m sending you the link…”

-Dr. Bains had not entered his “unofficial” recommendation into the work computer.
-Always there in front of him as he or his scribe tapped everything into her electronic health record, the computer was a robot master that watched everything.
+Dr. Bains did not enter his “unofficial” recommendation into the work computer.
+Always there in front of them, usually his scribe clicked everything into her electronic health record, a robot master that knew everything.

-He had glanced at the closed door, “Mary, I don’t always put outside medical referrals into your file.
-There are penalties.
-It’s bad for business when we send patients outside the system.”
+He glanced at the closed door, “Mary, I don’t always put outside referrals into your file.
+When I send patients outside the system…” His voice trailed off.

-When Mary had said goodbye, Dr. Bains gently touched her hand with his blue-gloved one.
+When Mary said goodbye, Dr. Bains gently touched her hand with his blue-gloved one.
 “Good luck.”

 Brilliant sunlight flooded her Manhattan flat today, reflected off the snow draping Central Park.
 The winter season was melting into spring.
 Slush dropped from the branches of trees and far below her, merry pedestrians pulled up hoods to shield themselves.